-- The school will, as far as is practicable, reduce the need for members of staff to carry out any manual handling tasks that involve a risk of injury. - Where manual handling tasks are absolutely necessary and cannot be avoided, an assessment must take place.
+- 114. St Martin's Prep will, as far as is practicable, reduce the need for members of staff to carry out any manual handling tasks that involve a risk of injury. - 115.
+Where manual handling tasks are absolutely necessary and cannot be avoided, an assessment must take place.
 This involves identifying the hazardous manual handling tasks.
-This will take account of: - o The nature of the load-weight, size, shape, ability to be firmly gripped, balance, and whether the object is animate or inanimate. - The actions or postural requirements involved in the task, including reaching, leaning and lifting. - o The time, distance, duration and frequency of the task. - The individual's capacity for manual handling, including their age, skill, experience and strength.
+This will take account of: - 116.
+The nature of the load-weight, size, shape, ability to be firmly gripped, balance, and whether the object is animate or inanimate. - 117.
+The actions or postural requirements involved in the task, including reaching, leaning and lifting. - 118.
+The time, distance, duration and frequency of the task. - 119.
+The individual's capacity for manual handling, including their age, skill, experience and strength. - 120.
+The environment and workplace conditions such as lighting, access, free space and floor surface. - 121.
+The work organisation at the time of manual handling, the presence of others, time restrictions and availability of others to assist.

-- The environment and workplace conditions such as lighting, access, free space and floor surface. - The work organisation at the time of manual handling, the presence of others, time restrictions and availability of others to assist. - Once a risk assessment has been carried out, controls to manage the relevant risks will be put in place.
-These will include: - Changes to the workplace and systems of work. - o Provision of mechanical aids to reduce the risk of injury, along with training for the use of these. - o Training and education, which is appropriate to the task. - Once control measures are in place, they will be monitored to ensure they are reducing the risk of injury and being used correctly.
-The Head is ultimately responsible for this. - Every stage of this process will be recorded and dates will be provided for each step. - Timelines will be used to track the risk assessment process and provide deadlines for when processes are to be implemented. - Reports will be provided to all relevant members of staff, and the School will keep a central record of all the reports.
+- 122. Once a risk assessment has been carried out, controls to manage the relevant risks will be put in place.
+These will include: - 123.
+Changes to the workplace and systems of work. - 124.
+Provision of mechanical aids to reduce the risk of injury, along with training for the use of these. - 125.
+Training and education, which is appropriate to the task. - 126.
+Once control measures are in place, they will be monitored to ensure they are reducing the risk of injury and being used correctly.
+The Head is ultimately responsible for this. - 127.
+Every stage of this process will be recorded and dates will be provided for each step. - 128.
+Timelines will be used to track the risk assessment process and provide deadlines for when processes are to be implemented. - 129.
+Reports will be provided to all relevant members of staff, and the School will keep a central record of all the reports.